Sparse Principal Component Analysis via Variable Projection: Results

 \subsection{Multiscale Video Example}

 First, we consider a case where spatiotemporal dynamics are generated from three spatial modes oscillating at different frequencies in overlapping time intervals:

-The multiscale time dynamics switch on and off irregularly, i.e., the modes effectively appear mixed in time as is common in other real-world phenomena such as weather, climate, etc. Consequently, within a single frame, the three modes occasionally mix, rendering the disambiguation task more challenging.
+The multiscale time dynamics switch on and off irregularly, i.e., the modes effectively appear mixed in time as is common in other real-world phenomena such as weather, climate, etc., illustrated in Figure~\ref{fig:multi_model}.
+Consequently, within a single frame, the three modes occasionally mix, rendering the disambiguation task more challenging.
 However, we see that SPCA is able to recover the three modes in an unsupervised manner.
 Specifically, the data is generated on a $200\times 200$ spatial grid for 150 seconds with timestep $\Delta t=.5$s.
 We flatten the spatial dimensions to obtain a data matrix with $p=40,000$ measurements for each of the $n=300$ snapshots (observations in time).

 The results of PCA and SPCA on the raw frame data are compared and contrasted in Fig.~\ref{fig:ms_video}.
 Here the spatial coherent structures extracted by SPCA recover the generating spatiotemporal modes, while PCA is unable to do so.
-By seeking a parsimonious representation, SPCA is able to accurately correlate spatial structures with their individual time histories.
+By seeking a parsimonious representation, SPCA is able to accurately associate spatial structures with their individual time histories.
 Because PCA has no such constraint, the different spatial structures remain mixed.

-In many applications data exhibit grossly corrupted entries that typically arise from process or measurement noise.
+\paragraph{Robust SPCA} In many applications data exhibit grossly corrupted entries that typically arise from process or measurement noise.
 The least-squares loss function is sensitive to outliers.
 Thus, SPCA tends to be biased and the results can be misleading.
 To overcome this, our proposed robust SPCA algorithm can be used.
-The Huber loss function allows one to separate the input data into a low-rank component plus a sparse component.
+The Huber loss function separates the input data into a low-rank component plus a sparse component.
 This is demonstrated in Fig.~\ref{fig:noisy}.
 The robust implementation clearly separates the polluted data into a low-rank component, while capturing the additive salt and pepper noise.
 However, the robust implementation is computationally more demanding than the standard SPCA algorithm.